 The stuff we have to say.

-Coast Capital Savings Federal Credit Union provides advice and service related to deposit, loan and mortgage products.
-Only deposits held in Canadian currency, having a term of five years or less and payable in Canada are eligible to be insured under the Canada Deposit Insurance Corporation Act.
+Coast Capital Savings Federal Credit Union provides advice and services related to deposit, loan, and mortgage products.
+Only deposits held in Canadian currency, having a term of five years or less, and payable in Canada are eligible to be insured under the Canada Deposit Insurance Corporation Act.
 Coast Capital Wealth Management Ltd provides investment and financial planning services.
-Coast Capital Financial Management Ltd. provides advice and service related to segregated funds, annuities and life insurance products.
-Worldsource Financial Management Inc. provides advice and service relating to mutual funds.
+Coast Capital Financial Management Ltd. provides advice and services related to segregated funds, annuities, and life insurance products.
+Worldsource Financial Management Inc. provides advice and services relating to mutual funds.
 Mutual fund values change frequently and past performance may not be repeated.
-Commissions, trailing commissions, management fees and expenses may all be related with mutual fund investments.
+Commissions, trailing commissions, management fees, and expenses may all be related to mutual fund investments.
 Important information about mutual funds is contained in the relevant fund facts and simplified prospectus.
 Please read the fund facts carefully before investing.